tauthethirtythird/io_qp2_rule_kor/readme.md

 ## Attack Target

-You can't manually target someone in this mode, but the state of the player will impact the probability of yourself being attacked.
+You can't manually target someone in this mode, but the state of the player will impact the probability of yourself being attacked: `Targeting factor`

-The player has a `Targeting factor` value, the higher this value the likelier it is to be attacked, **with a starting value of 3**.
+The higher this value the likelier it is to be attacked, **with a starting value of 3**.

+From additional inspection, in most cases attacks are locked to players with similar altitude, specific calculations aren't clear

 ### Gradual time increase (Caps at doubled past 7 minutes)